View the referral guidelines

 A written referral can be faxed to (03) 9554 8548 or email firstname.lastname@example.org

-The MonashHeart Paediatric Cardiology Clinic is a weekly specialist cardiologist run clinic conducted at both MonashHeart Clayton and MonashHeart Dandenong for babies and children with known congenital heart disease, or have symptoms of palpitations, chest pain, syncope or pre-syncope.
+The MonashHeart Paediatric Cardiology Clinic is a weekly specialist cardiologist run clinic conducted at both MonashHeart Clayton and MonashHeart Dandenong for babies and children with known, or suspected congenital heart disease, or have symptoms of palpitations, chest pain, syncope or pre-syncope.

 Referral can be made by faxing a referral to (03) 9554 8548, or by email email@example.com

 The PMC is conducted by a paediatric cardiologist once a week at MonashHeart Clayton, offering early outpatient assessment, investigation and diagnosis.
 Patients will be seen the once at the PMC and, if further cardiology follow-up is required, this will be discussed with the parents and arranged accordingly.
 Written referrals will be accepted from general practitioners and specialists.
 Download PMC referral form.